bbi-lab/bbi-sciatac-demux/README.md

 Additionally, you will need to set the following values in the script

-* nextflowExe, which is the path to the Nextflow executable,
+* nextflowExe, the path to the Nextflow executable,
-* demuxNextflowScript, which is the path to the demux Nextflow script, which is called main.nf,
+* demuxNextflowScript, the path to the demux Nextflow script, which is called main.nf,
-* analyzeNextflowScript, which is the path to the analyze Nextflow script, which is called main.nf.
+* analyzeNextflowScript, the path to the analyze Nextflow script, which is called main.nf.

 #### Samplesheet file